-Our ultimate goal is to ensure you are equipped to enjoy your new lifestyle = your health, happiness and welfare.
+Our ultimate goal is to ensure you are equipped to enjoy your new lifestyle and protect your health, happiness and welfare.

-It can be a huge and expensive task sorting out an entire home – by using our service, you can concentrate on settling into your new home while we do what needs to be done to achieve your best interests in line with your budget.
+It can be a huge and expensive task sorting out an entire home – with allsorters help, you can concentrate on settling into your new home while we do what needs to be done to achieve your best interests in line with your budget.
 For those who just need a little assistance, we can provide one-on-one assistance or assist by putting together a plan.
-Ask about our Planning Consultation package ($250-$295)
+Ask about our Planning Consultation.

-If you or a loved one is downsizing to independent or retirement living, contact Mary to discuss your needs and identify the level of care required.
+If you or a loved one is downsizing to independent or retirement living and need help, contact Mary to discuss your needs and identify the level of care required.

-Mary specialises in working with third age clients and their families
+Mary specialises in working with clients in their third age (60+) and their families